AqwamCreates/DataPredict-Neural/docs/Tutorials/GeneralTensorConventions.md

 * Dimension 2 = Number of channels

-* Dimension N + 2 = Number of width, height, length and so on.
+* Dimension N + 2 = Number of width, height, length and so on

 If you wish to add number of time steps, then they needed to be after the number of channels.
 If the number of channels does not exist, then they needed to be after the number of data.
 In general: